 Development programmes and projects usually result in environmental impacts of varied kinds and severity.
 They generally cause alterations to the bio-physical and social environment.
 On-site and offsite impacts can be induced during the construction of the facility, and later during its operation.
 Onsite impacts result from construction activities carried out within the construction site.
 The impacts of off-site work result from activities carried out outside the construction site yet are directly related to the project.
 The extent of impacts depends primarily on the environmental management practices that would be adopted during facility operation.
-Projects such as the proposed one may have some positive and negative impacts, which are sometimes severe, should be identified during project planning stages and appropriately mitigated against.
+Projects such as the proposed one may have some positive and negative impacts on the environment.
+The positive impacts ought to be enhanced while the negative impacts, which are sometimes severe, should be identified during project planning stages and appropriately mitigated against.